Prosquid1/ClothesStore-iOS/README.md

 ```

-The private keys above can be provided by Melissa Morgan
+The private keys above can be provided by Melissa.

 - Theme was customized by a free tool called [MaterialPalette](https://www.materialpalette.com/brown/grey)